mlabuda2/nf-tower-docs/docs/faqs.md

 ### Compute Environments

-**<p data-question>Q: Can the name of a Compute Environment created in Tower contain special characters?**
+**<p data-question>Q: Can a Tower compute environment name contain special characters?**

-No. Tower version 21.12 and later do not support the inclusion of special characters in the name of Compute Environment objects.
+No. Tower version 21.12 and later do not support the inclusion of special characters in the name of compute environment objects.

 **<p data-question>Q: How do I set NXF_OPTS values for a Compute Environment?**